amitavroy/backup-manager/readme.md

 This Laravel package allows you to create a backup of your database.
 You can use any file system which Laravel supports like S3, FTP, local etc.

 ## Installation

+## Auto discovery
+If you are using Laravel 5.6, then this package supports auto-discovery and so you don't need to do anything and can directly skip to the configuration part.

+## Normal installation
 To install the package, run the following command
 ```
 composer require amitavroy/backup-manager